pypa/pip/docs/html/development/architecture/package-finding.rst

 <package-finder-class>` class invokes this method as the first step of its
 ``find_all_candidates()`` method.

-The ``LinkCollector`` class is the only class in the ``index.py`` module that makes network requests and is the only class in the module that depends directly on ``PipSession``, which stores pip's configuration options and state for making requests.
+The ``LinkCollector`` class is the only class in the ``index`` sub-package that makes network requests and is the only class in the sub-package that depends directly on ``PipSession``, which stores pip's configuration options and state for making requests.